-The earlier clients start saving, the less they may have to pay out of pocket for their children’s college education.
-A smart strategy that includes a 529 College Savings Plan can help lower clients’ college expenses-and provide valuable tax benefits.
+The earlier your clients start saving, the less they may have to pay out of pocket for their children’s future education.
+A smart strategy includes a 529 College Savings Plan to help clients avoid or lower future debt and gain valuable tax benefits.

 Many families make the mistake of viewing their retirement savings as a source to fund college education without realizing the potential harm they could be doing to their retirement plans down the road.
-By working with you to develop a comprehensive financial plan that includes college and retirement savings, clients can save for both at the same time.
-Just as they make periodic contributions to their retirement plans, they can save for a child's college education in a systematic,1 affordable way by opening a tax-advantaged 529 College Savings Plan.
+But there is a strategy that recognizes the importance of saving for both college and retirement at the same time.
+In the same way families can make periodic contributions to their retirement plans, they can make regular investments1 for a child's college education in another tax-advantaged vehicle — 529 College Savings Plan.

-This material is provided for general and educational purposes only, and is not intended to provide legal, tax or investment advice, or to avoid penalties that may be imposed under U.S. federal tax laws.
-Clients should contact their own legal or tax advisors to learn more about the rules that may affect their individual situations.↩
+This material is provided for general and educational purposes only, is not intended to provide legal or tax advice, and is not for use to avoid penalties that may be imposed under U.S. federal tax laws.
+Contact your attorney or other advisor regarding your specific legal, investment or tax situation.

 Investments in 529 college savings plans are neither FDIC insured nor guaranteed and may lose some value.
 Some states offer favorable tax treatment to their residents only if they invest in the state’s own plan.
 Investors should consider before investing whether their or their designated beneficiary’s home state offers any state tax or other benefits that are only available for investments in such state’s qualified tuition such as financial aid, scholarship funds and protection from creditors.
 Any state-based benefit offered with respect to a particular 529 College Savings Plan should be one of the many appropriately weighted factors considered in making an investment decision.
 You should consult with your tax or other advisor to learn more about how state-based benefits (including any limitations) would apply to their specific circumstances.
 In addition, some states may offer an income tax deduction to any qualified tuition program.
 These securities are neither FDIC insured nor guaranteed and may lose value.

 Before investing in a plan, investors should carefully consider the investment objectives, risks, charges and expenses associated with municipal fund securities.
 Plan disclosure documents contain this and other information about a plan, and may be obtained by asking your financial advisor, visiting oppenheimerfunds.com or calling 1.800.CALL OPP (225.5677).
 Investors should read these documents carefully before investing.